AKadmani/CVChallenge/README.md

 > 2. Frame a rectangle close to the center
 > 3. Select a point within the rectangle you just outlined as the vanishing point
 > 4. Select a foreground object model %You can also skip this step without selecting the foreground object
-> 5. Click Start, you will see the 3d reconstructed picture, then use the camera toolbar to control the view
+> 5. Click Launch Analysis, you will see the 3d reconstructed picture, then use mouse and WSAD keys to control the view
 > 6. Click Reset, repeat step 1-5
 > 7. Click Quit, close the program